jovipac/ionic-sidebar-tabs/README.md

-# Ionic v4 Tutorial: Photo Gallery app
+# Ionic v4 Tutorial: Sidebar & Tabs Menu

-A tutorial app that walks the user through creating a Photo Gallery app.
-We begin with the Ionic "tabs" starter app, incrementally converting the About tab to a Photo Gallery experience.
+A tutorial app that walks the user through creating a Sidemenu with Tabs menu app.
+We begin with the Ionic "tabs" starter app, incrementally converting the About tab to a Boilerplate template.

 ## Structure
 The complete source code is contained within.
 Please follow along with the [complete guide here](https://beta.ionicframework.com/docs/developer-resources/guides/first-app-v4/intro/).